niyatN/canvas-wireframe-app/README.md

 ## Introduction

 Canvas-Wireframe is a web application that allows users to create and manipulate various objects (like rectangles, textboxes, and ellipses) on a canvas.
 It supports zooming, object selection, and dragging.
+> You can try the app on https://niyatn.github.io/canvas-wireframe-app/

 ## Features